James Gilbert Baker: Biography

 During the 1960s he designed the folding optics for the Polaroid SX-70 Land Camera.
 He also designed the Baker Super-Schmidt camera, which was used to track meteors, and the Paul-Baker telescope.
 In 1960 he became president of the Optical Society of America.

 Baker was the author of many technical papers and he held more than 50 U.S. patents.
 He was the first person to use a computer for the design of optics.

-He died in Bedford, New Hampshire at the age of 90, and was survived by his wife Elizabeth, and his three sons, a daughter, and five grandchildren.
-(His children have also pursued technical careers).
+He died in Bedford, New Hampshire at the age of 90, and was survived by his wife Elizabeth, and his four children.